 How to Get a Microloan

-First, as with any other business, write a business plan.
-Lenders want to see what you plan to do with the money as well as your future plans for your business.
+As with any other loan application, write a business plan.
+Lenders like to see what you plan to do with the money as well as your future plans for your business.

-Second, improve your personal credit rating.
-If your personal credit rating isn't top-notch, take steps to boost it before applying for a microloan.
+You should also get your credit report and make sure there are no errors on it.
+If your personal credit rating isn’t top-notch, take steps to boost it before applying for a microloan.